Why Does Signal Chain Order Matter?

 Delay goes after modulation and after the amp's distortion.
 The reason is clarity: you want each repeat to be a clean copy of your fully-shaped tone.

-If delay comes before distortion, each repeat gets progressively more distorted and compressed as it fades, creating a mushy, indistinct wash.
+If delay comes before distortion, each repeat gets progressively more distorted and compressed as it fades.
+Mushy.
+Indistinct.
 After distortion, each repeat fades naturally and you can hear the rhythmic pattern clearly.

-On modelers, you have access to an incredible variety of delay types:
+On modelers, you have access to a wide variety of delay types:

 - Digital delay for pristine, exact repeats